Influenza Virus

 Viral cultureUseful for community surveillance and antigenic characterization of new virus strainsLong turnaround time (3-10 days)

-SerologyUseful for epidemiologic purposes
+SerologyUseful for epidemiologic and research purposes

 Should not be used for routine diagnosis